-There are a few things to consider when looking into high-end audio, and I’d like to mention a few of them.
+There are a few things to consider when looking into high-end audio, and I’d like to explore what to look into when getting into audio.
 Sooner or later those will come into your sight, and I’d like to stress that each of those aspects are important in the long run, but some might be of more relevance for you than others, for example some users might prefer having an IEM that isolates very well from the outside noise, while other users might prefer a more open experience, while others will place comfort on the first place, having ears that will only fit a certain kind of IEM shape (same goes for headphones).

 - Sound Quality – Signature – This is the signature of your device.
 Most DAC/AMPs are neutral, and most AMPs are mostly neutral, but headphones and IEMs tend to be extremely different from each other in terms of signature.
 This is usually described by the overall tonality balance between the bass, midrange and the treble, and certain curves have been described before.
 For example, a warm sound will have the bass and the upper bass enhanced in relation to the midrange, while a V-shaped sound generally has the sub-bass, bass, and the treble enhanced in relation to the midrange.
 If you’re not sure what kind of sound you’re looking for, it is best to read the review for a product you own, then try to see how it was described, then try to use it as a point of reference when comparing it with other items.